 I am trying to map drives through a VPN tunnel.
 I was able to do at another location but I am not able to do it at this new setup that I did.

 The machine that I am attempting to map to is running XP as well as the box that I am mapping FROM.
 They both have the same users setup with the passwords and all that.
-It is a PIX 501 running 6.1(1) and the VPN client is 3.1.

 I don't *think* that I have to make any other configuration changes on the firewall.

 One thing...I was using dial-up to test the VPN connection and when I did 'ipconfig \all' it said that the dialup connection had NetBios over TCP/IP disabled, so on that dialup connection I enabled File and Print Sharing and reconnected and it didn't show that it was disabled anymore, but I still wasn't able to do it.